-Best answer: Almost any unlocked phone will work on Fi, but phones that weren't specifically designed for Fi may miss out on certain features like Google's VPN and network switching.
+Best answer: Almost any unlocked phone will work on Fi, but some phones that weren't specifically designed for Fi may miss out on certain features like Google's VPN and network switching.

 What phones are designed for Fi?